roman-milk/roman-milk.github.io/student-teacher.md

  "Graham, you go along with them.
 Keep an eye on them both, make sure this one doesn't slip away," she told him, while pointing at Jessie.

  Paula didn't look too happy but was trying to hide it.
 Jessie looked plainly unhappy about it and was trying to find something to say.
 Graham wasn't too pleased either but accepted it as a favour to his girlfriend that might pay off later.
-Report_Story #1